GranvilleSims/Portfolio/README.md

 ![Day Planner App](https://github.com/GranvilleSims/Portfolio/blob/master/assets/assets/planPage.png)

-A New Application that I participated in making with a team of developers.
-The app llows the user to search on a topic, then the app returns headlines from both The Guardian news source and the New York Times, side-by-side.
+A News Application that I participated in making with a team of developers.
+The app allows the user to search on a topic, then the app returns headlines from both The Guardian news source and the New York Times, side-by-side.
 The purpose of the app is to allow users to compare the news coverage of topics by the two sources.

 ![News App](https://github.com/GranvilleSims/Portfolio/blob/master/assets/assets/newsPage.png)